 Resource lists should make use of the Library's existing digital resources and collections wherever possible, to support a Digital First approach to content delivery, as approved at LTQC and to enable us to deliver this in budget.

-For more information about the Reading and Resource List Framework and the Library's Collection Development Policy see documents below or contact the Academic Engagement Team.
+For more information about the Resource List Framework and the Library's Collection Development Policy see documents below or contact the Academic Engagement Team.

 The University is working towards having all Essential Readings available digitally either as an eBook or as a digitised chapter.
 Please make use of existing online materials or request digitisation of chapters by using the "Request Digitisation" option on your resource list.
 We are only able to digitise 10% or one chapter of a book and we require page numbers to satisfy a request.

 It is a common misconception that libraries can purchase eBooks as consumers can through publisher sites or companies like Amazon.
 Publishers or book sellers may advertise eBooks as an option on their website, however these are single personal user licenses.
 Due to UK copyright law university libraries must purchase institutional licences directly via publishers or aggregators and pay a licence fee, based on various licence models.

 In many cases, books are only available as part of a collection of books or as an eTextbook, and the publisher won't offer to licence an individual text to a library.
 A SCONUL report in 2018 concluded only around 10% of academic titles are available to universities in electronic format.

 The option to buy eBooks in perpetuity is disappearing from the market.
 The licence models below mostly need to be renewed annually.
 The cost per licence can be up to 1000% higher than the cost of print.